In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 The donation model is a much lesser-known way to make money as a blogger or creative.
 One of the first trail blazers to go down this path is Maria Popova, of Brain Pickings.
 She makes thousands of dollars a month from readers who love her work and want to continue reading.

-My good friend (and accountability partner) Steph Halligan also went this route when she launched her new passion-project, Art to Self.
-It’s less than 6 months old but already brings in several hundred dollars a month in donations from loyal fans and readers.
+My good friend (and accountability partner) Steph Halligan also went this route.
+Her passion project, Art To Self, is less than 6 months old.
+But it already brings in several hundred dollars a month in donations from loyal fans and readers.

 She produces daily inspirational comics, delivered via email, and people are eating it up.
 If you have a creative side, and want to share your art with the world, consider the donation model as a smart way to earn a full-time living online.